jpmorganchase/salt-ds/README.md

 The UITK provides you with a suite of UI components and a flexible theming system.
-With no customisation, the default theme offers an attractive and modern look-and-feel, with both light and dark variants and support for a range of UI densities.
+With no customization, the default theme offers an attractive and modern look-and-feel, with both light and dark variants and support for a range of UI densities.
 We have included a theming system which allows you to easily create theme variations, or in fact substitute alternate themes.

 The UITK has been developed with the following design goals: